wdi-sf-jan/notes/handlebars/readme.md

 ```

 ###So how does it work?
 *	Handlebars templates are created with `<script>` tags in the html.
 The script tag just tells Handlebars which template to render, based on id, and are ignored once rendered.
-An example of a script tag is:
+An example of such a script tag is:

 ```
 <script id="my-template" type="text/x-handlebars-template">
 ```

-* The type must always be specified as `"text/x-handlebars-template"` for Handlebars to read the script
+* Take special note that the type must always be specified as `"text/x-handlebars-template"` for Handlebars to read the script
 * Inside of the script you can write html as normal (the script tag will probably make your colors funky in sublime, but no worries it all works the same)
 * Once you get JSON from an AJAX call, you can pull in the data in two ways:
 	* If you are only pulling in one object, an example could look like: